You’ll have the option of taking courses that address your individual career choices. Samples include:

 Robert Brandon Gramacy

-Robert Brandon Gramacy, assistant professor of econometrics and statistics, studies Bayesian modeling methodology, statistical computing, Monte Carlo inference, nonparametric regression, sequential design, and optimization under uncertainty.
-His application areas of interest include spatial data, sequential computer experiments, ecology, epidemiology, finance and public policy.
+Robert Brandon Gramacy, associate professor of econometrics and statistics, studies Bayesian modeling methodology, statistical computing, Monte Carlo inference, nonparametric regression, sequential design, and optimization under uncertainty.
+His application areas of interest include spatial data, sequential computer experiments, ecology, epidemiology, finance, and public policy.

 P. Richard Hahn